Jeep problem: Continuous amount of fuel

-Equating this to m, one may solve for the minimum number of travelers needed to travel m units of distance.
-Note that solutions only exist for m<1.

-In the cars across the desert problem, assume that n cars set out from the starting base with n units of fuel.
-After 1/n units of distance, the group would have already consumed exactly one unit of fuel; At this point, they should transfer fuel between them, leave an empty car behind, and carry (n-1) units of fuel among (n-1) cars.
-After another 1/(n-1) units of distance, the group would have consumed another one unit of fuel; Again, they should transfer fuel, leave an empty car behind, and carry (n-2) units of fuel among (n-2) cars.
-The group keeps moving and reducing one car, until there is only one car left carrying exactly one unit of fuel.
-Finally, this car can travel one unit of distance to reach the farthest point.
-In total, the longest distance n cars can reach is the nth harmonic number:

-Equating this to m, one may solve for the minimum number of cars needed to travel m units of distance.

 Order independence

-Note that the order of the jeep trips is not fixed.
+The order of the jeep trips is not fixed.
 For example in the "exploring the desert" version of the problem, the jeep could make n − 1 round-trips between the base and the first fuel dump, leaving (n − 1) / n units of fuel at the fuel dump each time and then make an n-th trip one-way to the first fuel dump, thus arriving there with a total of (n − 1) + 1/(2n) units of fuel available.
 The 1/(2n) units are saved for the return trip to base at the very end and the other n − 1 units of fuel are used to move fuel between the first and second fuel dump, using n − 2 round-trips and then an (n−1)-th trip one-way to the second fuel dump.
 And so on.

 Practical applications

 The problem can have a practical application in wartime situations, especially with respect to fuel efficiency.
 In the context of the bombing of Japan in World War II by B-29s, Robert McNamara says in the film The Fog of War that understanding the fuel efficiency issue caused by having to transport the fuel to forward bases was the main reason why the strategy of launching bombing raids from mainland China was abandoned in favor of the island hopping strategy:

 (The atomic bombing missions at the end of World War II were flown using B-29 Superfortresses from the Pacific island of Tinian in the Northern Marianas Islands.)